zaaack/Fable/docs/source/docs/plugins.md

  - tagline: Extending Fable via plugins

-# Fable architecture
+# Fable plugins

 Is it very easy to add features to Fable using plugins.
 The best example is the plugin to transform [NUnit tests into Mocha](https://github.com/fable-compiler/Fable/blob/master/src/plugins/nunit/Fable.Plugins.NUnit.fsx).
 In order to understand the plugin system we'll review briefly how Fable works.

-## Overview of Fable's Architecture
+## Overview of Fable's architecture

 Thanks to the [F# compiler](http://fsharp.github.io/FSharp.Compiler.Service/) and [Babel](http://babeljs.io), the work of Fable is very simple: transform